Robert Muldoon: The Dawn Raids

 Robert Muldoon continued his Labour predecessor Prime Minister Norman Kirk's policy of arresting and deporting Pacific Islander overstayers which had begun in 1974.
 Since the 1950s, the New Zealand government had encouraged substantial emigration from several Pacific countries including Samoa, Tonga, and Fiji to fill a labour shortage caused by the post–war economic boom.
 Consequently, the Pacific Islander population in New Zealand had grown to 45,413 by 1971, with a substantial number overstaying their visas.
-The economic crisis of the early 1970s led to increased crime, unemployment and other social ailments, which disproportionately affected the Pacific Islander community.
+The economic crisis of the early 1970s led to increased crime, unemployment and other social ailments, which disproportionately involved the Pacific Islander community.

 In July 1974, Muldoon as opposition leader had promised to cut immigration and to "get tough" on law and order issues.
 He claimed that the Labour government's immigration policies had contributed to the economic recession and undermined the "New Zealand way of life" by causing a housing shortage.
-During the 1975 general elections, the National Party had played a controversial electoral advertisement that was later criticized for stoking negative racial sentiments about Polynesian migrants.
+During the 1975 general elections, the National Party had played a controversial electoral advertisement that was later criticised for stoking negative racial sentiments about Polynesian migrants.
 Muldoon's government accelerated and increased the Kirk government's police raids against Pacific overstayers.
 These operations involved special police squads conducting dawn raids on the homes of overstayers throughout New Zealand.
 Overstayers and their families were usually deported to their countries of origin.

 The Dawn Raids were widely condemned by various sections of New Zealand society, including the Pacific Islander and Māori communities, church groups, employers and workers' unions, anti-racist groups, and the opposition Labour Party.
-The raids were also criticized by elements of the New Zealand Police and the ruling National Party for damaging relations with the Pacific Islander community.
+The raids were also criticised by elements of the New Zealand Police and the ruling National Party for damaging relations with the Pacific Islander community.
 At the time, Pacific Islanders comprised only one third of the overstayers (who were primarily from the United Kingdom, Australia, and South Africa), but made up 86% of those arrested and prosecuted for overstaying.
 The Muldoon government's treatment of overstayers also damaged relations with Pacific countries like Samoa and Tonga, and generated criticism from the South Pacific Forum.
 By 1979, the Muldoon government terminated the Dawn Raids, concluding that they had failed to alleviate the economic problems.

 Moyle Affair

 Muldoon, in Parliament, accused opposition MP and former Cabinet minister Colin Moyle in November 1976 of having been questioned by the police on suspicion of homosexual activities a year earlier.
 Homosexual activity between men was illegal in New Zealand at the time.
 After changing his story several times, Moyle resigned from Parliament.
 He later said that he had not been obliged to resign, but had done so because "the whole thing just made me sick".
 It has been suggested that Muldoon saw him as a leadership threat and acted accordingly.
 In a 1990 interview, Moyle said that the scandal had made him a "sadder and wiser person".
+The head of the prime minister's department, Gerald Hensley, wrote that Muldoon had told later him outing Moyle was the thing he regretted most in his life.